poshAJ/PoshToolbox/docs/Start-PoshLog.md

 ```

 ## DESCRIPTION
-The Start-PoshLog cmdlet creates a record of all or part of a PowerShell session to a text file.
-The log includes all output from the Write-PoshLog, Write-Information, Write-Warning, and Write-Error cmdlets.
+The `Start-PoshLog` cmdlet creates a record of all or part of a PowerShell session to a text file.
+The log includes all output from the `Write-PoshLog`, `Write-Information`, `Write-Warning`, and `Write-Error` cmdlets.

-Files that are created by the Start-PoshLog cmdlet include random characters in names to prevent potential overwrites or duplication when two or more transcripts are started simultaneously.
+Files that are created by the `Start-PoshLog` cmdlet include random characters in names to prevent potential overwrites or duplication when two or more transcripts are started simultaneously.

 ## EXAMPLES